×

 When we asked people what advice they would give someone preparing to move to Sendai, they said:

 "Sendai, known as the City of Trees, is the largest city in the Tohoku region of Japan and offers a balance of urban living and nature.
 The city is known for its friendly locals, safe environment, and high quality of life.
 The cost of living in Sendai is lower compared to Tokyo or Osaka, but still higher than in many Western countries.
 Japanese is the main language spoken in Sendai, and while some locals may speak English, it is beneficial to learn some basic Japanese phrases.
 The city has a reliable public transportation system, including buses and trains, and it's also bicycle-friendly.
 Sendai has a humid climate with hot summers and cold winters.
 It's also prone to natural disasters such as earthquakes and tsunamis, so it's important to familiarize yourself with the city's emergency procedures.
 The city offers a variety of cuisines, with local specialties including gyutan (grilled beef tongue) and zunda mochi (sweet edamame paste).
 There are also numerous international restaurants and grocery stores for those missing food from home.
 Healthcare in Sendai is of a high standard, with both public and private hospitals available.
 However, it's recommended to have health insurance as medical costs can be high.
 Sendai is culturally rich, with many festivals, museums, and historical sites.
 The city is also home to several universities and has a vibrant student population.
 Renting an apartment in Sendai usually requires a guarantor, and it's common to pay a deposit and key money upfront.
 It's also worth noting that Japanese apartments tend to be smaller than Western ones.
-Finally, it's important to respect Japanese customs and etiquette, such as removing your shoes before entering a home, not tipping in restaurants, and avoiding loud conversations in public places," remarked one expat living in Sendai, Japan.
+Finally, it's important to respect Japanese customs and etiquette, such as removing your shoes before entering a home, not tipping in restaurants, and avoiding loud conversations in public places," said one expat who made the move to Sendai.

 How do I find a place to live in Sendai?